Denzaaaaal/SFIA2/README.md

 * Incoporate CSS into website template
 * Incoporate testing container to test different functionality of the API
 * ~~Incorporate Jenkins autobuild feature when new changes are pushed to Github~~

+Below I have outlined the next sprint using a Kanban Board incorporating these features.
+Some of these features got implemented earlier than expected due to increasing build efficiency.

 ## Installation
 ### Pre-requisites
 * Account with Google Cloud Platform